Nummular Dermatitis (Nummular Eczema)

 Tinea corporis should be excluded by scraping and microscopically analyzing a potassium hydroxide preparation of a lesion.

 For lesions that have erythema spreading away from the lesions, suggesting cellulitis, swab culture of the exudate may be helpful.
 First-generation cephalosporins are still usually effective first-line treatment.
-As methicillin-resistant Staphylococcus aureus becomes more common in a community, the culture results help choose appropriate antibiotics in treatment-resistant cases of documented secondarily infected lesions.
+As methicillin-resistant Staphylococcus aureus (MRSA) becomes more common in a community, the culture results help in the choice of appropriate antibiotic therapy for treatment-resistant cases of documented secondarily infected lesions.

 Management